aaltepet/asciiquarium-osx-screensaver/PROJECT_PLAN.md

 - [X] fish should only spawn off-screen (completed - verified: right-moving fish spawn at x=-fishWidth, left-moving at x=gridWidth; testFishSpawnOffscreenAndMoveOnScreen passes)
 - [X] Underwater compositing: interior spaces in fish should be opaque; implement color masks (completed - uses colorMask for opacity control)
 - [X] seaweed placement should be random (completed - see Animation Parity Tasks above for details)
-- [ ] seaweed animation should be random (see Animation Parity Tasks above for details)
+- [X] seaweed animation should be random (completed - speed and timing are now random; see Animation Parity Tasks above for details)
 - [ ] collision detection for shark
 - [ ] collision detection for bubbles